poly04/helm/README.md

 ## Helm
 Helm is a free, cross-platform, polyphonic synthesizer that runs on GNU/Linux, Mac, and Windows as a standalone program and as a LV2/VST/AU/AAX plugin.
 Release is in beta so there are outstanding bugs.
 Please send any bugs found to matthewtytel@gmail.com

+I'm going to add wavetable synthesis to this plugin, because I feel Helm is the free alternative to Massive, and so I want this to be the free alternative to Serum.
+Currently, wavetables have NOT been added, I just forked it to mess around and attempt to implement it.

 ### Installing:
 Go to [tytel.org/helm](http://tytel.org/helm) for builds.